Álvaro Vázquez

-Álvaro Vázquez García (born 27 April 1991) is a Spanish professional footballer who plays as a striker for Indian Super League club FC Goa.
+Álvaro Vázquez García (born 27 April 1991) is a Spanish professional footballer who plays as a striker for Primera Federación club Arenas de Getxo.

 Club career

 Spain and Swansea City

 Born in Barcelona, Catalonia, Vázquez spent most of his life in Badalona.
-He joined RCD Espanyol's youth system in 2005 at the age of 14, and four years later he made his senior debut, appearing with the reserves in Segunda División B and suffering relegation.
+He joined RCD Espanyol's youth system in 2005 at the age of 14, and four years later he made his senior debut, appearing with the reserves in the Segunda División B and suffering relegation.

 Vázquez made his first-team – and La Liga – debut on 21 September 2010, coming on as a substitute for Sergio García midway through the second half of a 3–0 away loss to Real Madrid.
 Only five days later, he scored the game's only goal in a home fixture against CA Osasuna, and remained with the main squad for the rest of the season, mainly acting as backup to Dani Osvaldo.

-After Osvaldo departed for A.S.
-Roma in summer 2011, Vázquez was made starter by manager Mauricio Pochettino.
+After Osvaldo departed for AS Roma in summer 2011, Vázquez was made starter by manager Mauricio Pochettino.
 In January 2012, over only four days, he scored four goals in two games: first, he equalised through a header in the last minutes of the local derby against FC Barcelona (1–1 home draw), then added a hat-trick to help defeat Córdoba CF in the round of 16 of the Copa del Rey (4–2 home win, 5–4 on aggregate).

 After spending the 2012–13 campaign with fellow league side Getafe CF, Vázquez became coach Michael Laudrup's eighth Spanish signing for his Swansea City team on 2 September 2013, with the loan move being subject to international clearance.
 He made his Premier League debut on the 22nd in a 2–0 away victory over Crystal Palace, setting up Nathan Dyer for the second goal.

 Vázquez returned to his first club Espanyol on 31 August 2016 after agreeing to a four-year contract.
 On 11 January 2018, after being rarely used, he was loaned to Gimnàstic de Tarragona of Segunda División for six months.

 On 23 August 2018, Vázquez joined fellow second-division team Real Zaragoza on a one-year loan.
 Upon returning, he terminated his contract with Espanyol on 18 June 2019 and signed a three-year deal with Sporting de Gijón on 10 July.

 Vázquez moved to second-tier CE Sabadell FC on 12 January 2021, on loan for the remainder of the season.